Generic selectors

 Capacity: 3,612 (Seats 534)

-Ainslie Park has been the home of Scottish League Two side, Spartans F.C. since 2008.
-In addition, it is the home stadium for Spartans Women’s team, who play in the top tier of Scottish football.
-Ainslie Park has been the home stadium of Hibernian Women in the past and, as mentioned above, was Edinburgh City F.C.’s ground for a five-year period.
+Ainslie Park has been the home of Scottish League Two side Spartans F.C. since 2008.
+In addition, it is the home stadium for the Spartans Women’s team, who play in the top tier of Scottish football.
+Ainslie Park has been the home stadium of Hibernian Women in the past and, as mentioned above, was Edinburgh City F.C.’s ground for five years.

-The surface is also artificial like Meadowbank Stadium, and features a single stand that can accommodate over 500 spectators.
-It is also worth noting that the ground is less than 5 kilometres from the two main train stations (Waverley and Haymarket), so it is easily accessible for first-time supporters looking to sample one of the Edinburgh football teams.
+The surface is also artificial, like Meadowbank Stadium, with a single stand that accommodates over 500 spectators.
+It is also worth noting that the ground is less than 5 kilometres from the two main train stations (Waverley and Haymarket), so it is easily accessible for first-time supporters looking to sample one of the football teams in Edinburgh.

 5. Edinburgh United

-Paties Road Stadium is located in the south-west of Edinburgh and can hold 2,500 spectators, which includes a 200-seater stand.
-Edinburgh United are the primary tenants of this ground, and they play in the East of Scotland League Second Division.
+Paties Road Stadium is located southwest of Edinburgh and can hold 2,500 spectators, including a 200-seater stand.
+Edinburgh United are the primary tenant on this ground, and it plays in the East of Scotland League Second Division.